 The Final Say

 It is expected that the article is helpful enough to mitigate your curiosity based on understanding the PTE fundamentals and also the algorithm.
 Do you want to gain more insightful knowledge about the PTE exam and the algorithm?
-You may turn to the best AI-enabled online exam practice platforms, like Gurully, in order to study well for your PTE examination.
+You may turn to the best AI-enabled PTE exam practice platforms, like Gurully, in order to study well for your PTE examination.